Alcohol Withdrawal & Detox: Symptoms, Timeline & Treatment

 Alcoholism, or alcohol use disorder (AUD), is the inability to control alcohol use despite negative consequences.
-Individuals with AUD have a physical and mental dependence on alcohol.
+Those with AUD have a physical and mental dependence on alcohol.

 When people who regularly use alcohol suddenly stop drinking, they usually develop uncomfortable and dangerous withdrawal symptoms.
 Alcohol detoxification (alcohol detox) is how the body rids itself of alcohol and its metabolites.

-Alcohol withdrawal syndrome (AWS) refers to the collection of alcohol withdrawal symptoms that typically occur when people who drink alcohol regularly suddenly stop or reduce their alcohol intake.
+Alcohol withdrawal syndrome (AWS) is the collection of alcohol withdrawal symptoms that typically occur when people who drink alcohol regularly suddenly stop or reduce their alcohol intake.

 What Causes Alcohol Withdrawal?

-Alcohol causes drastic changes in many brain chemicals (neurotransmitters), especially two important ones: GABA and glutamate.
+Alcohol causes drastic changes that affect sensitivity to many brain chemicals (neurotransmitters), especially GABA and glutamate.
 Both neurotransmitters help regulate the excitability of the brain.
-Because alcohol suppresses excitability, drinking alcohol causes slowing of thinking, reaction time, speech and body movements.
+Because alcohol suppresses excitability, drinking alcohol causes a slowing of thinking, reaction time, speech and body movements.

 With prolonged alcohol use, this neurotransmitter system grows increasingly suppressed as tolerance develops and alcohol use increases.
 The brain tries to compensate for the alcohol-induced brain slowing by increasing its efforts at exciting the brain.

-When the alcohol consumption is suddenly removed or reduced, the result is a huge spike in GABA and glutamate, resulting in a “hyper-excitable” brain.
-This excitement causes rapid metabolism effects (increased heart rate, blood pressure and breathing rates), shaking, unstable movements and an over-active brain as is seen in delirium tremens (DTs).
+When alcohol consumption is suddenly removed or reduced, a huge imbalance of GABA and glutamate results in a “hyper-excitable” brain.
+This excitement causes rapid metabolism effects (increased heart rate, blood pressure and breathing rates), shaking, unstable movements and an over-active brain, as is seen in delirium tremens (DTs).
 In severe cases, this hyper-excitability can cause seizures.

 What Are the Symptoms of Withdrawal?

-The symptoms of withdrawal are the effects that are felt by the brain and body as the body endures the toxic effects of alcohol and its metabolites, and rebounds to functioning without alcohol intake after regular exposure to alcohol.
+The symptoms of withdrawal are the effects the brain and body feel as the body rebounds to functioning without drinking after regular exposure to alcohol.